h5p/h5p-wordpress-plugin/readme.txt

 Other minor bug fixes and adjustments.

 = 1.5.2 =
-Added italian language support to the editor, and update plugin translation. (big thanks to yeu for both of theses!)
+Added italian language support to the editor, and update plugin translation. (big thanks to yeu for both of these!)
 Fixed editor list bugs.
 One where you can't order list items downwards.
 Fixed so that libraries are loaded according to weight in the editor.
 Improved the external event dispatcher.
 Now the this arg should be correct.